CodosaurusLLC/CodosaurusLLC.github.io/_posts/2022-01-18-Mutation-Testing.md

 and was actually invented in 1971!&nbsp;
 So why wasn't it popular until very recently?&nbsp;
-Mainly because it's rather CPU intensive, and only recently have consumer-grade machines been powerful enough to get the job done fast enough.&nbsp;
+Mainly because it's rather CPU intensive, and only in the past couple decades or so have consumer-grade machines been powerful enough to get the job done fast enough.&nbsp;
 To do a decent job of mutation testing on a 1980's-era PC, let alone a 1970's micro/mini,